Video Content Management - Captioning Videos in My Media (for Instructors)

 Professional (Human) Captions

-Central funds are available for professional captioning of instructional materials for (1) students with a documented need, (2) for videos that will be used for multiple semesters, and (3) videos less than 45 minutes in length.
+Limited central funding is available for professional captioning of instructional materials.
 Centrally-funded professional captioning requests must be approved by the Accessible Technologies group in Technology-enhanced Learning and Online Strategies.
 Approval takes one business day.
-After approval, professional captions are produced in five business days or fewer.
+After approval, professional captions are automatically returned within the video in five business days or fewer.

 Top of page